vivek-bombatkar/MyLearningNotes/hadoop.md

 ### How metadata is handled in HDFS

+2 things that represents the metadata of a cluster -->
+	a) fsimage --> Snap shot of the FS at a point of time
+	b) edits_inprogress --> redo logs in oracle

 For the first time, when we format the NN and start the services

 1) fsimage --> snapshot of the FS at a point of time